argshook/zettelkasten/about.md

 What i wanted is to have ability to simply hit `save` and have the note published.
 No other actions at all, hit save and be done while notes automatically become available online.

-This is what this page is about - it's my collection of notes.
-They're mostly not well edited, sometimes weirdly formatted or unfinished.
+This is that page.
+A random collection of personal notes with links between them.
+It's not a blog, there are no posts or a timeline.

-But it's a living thing - a digital garden - where any note can be changed or reformatted, or split into multiple and so on and so forth.
+They're not well edited, sometimes unformatted or completely unfinished.

-This is not a blog, there are no posts or a timeline.
-Just a collection of notes and links between them.
+But it's a living thing - a digital garden.

-All of them are available on github, you're very welcome to contribute! [https://github.com/argshook/zettelkasten](https://github.com/argshook/zettelkasten)
+It's available on github, you're very welcome to contribute! [https://github.com/argshook/zettelkasten](https://github.com/argshook/zettelkasten)